avecunk/cloud-native-mongodb/mongodb-replication/README.md

 Repeat for the secondaries, reachable via the host names `mongo2` and `mongo3`.

+### Viewing the cluster logs

-To see the logs, simply exit the mongo shell and type:
+To see follow the logs of the cluster, exit the mongo shell and type:

-    > docker-compose logs
+    $ docker-compose logs

-or for output of a specific container:
+Or, for the logs of only a specific container:

-    > docker-compose logs mongo1
+    $ docker-compose logs mongo1